Bob Turner (New York politician)

 Robert L. Turner (born May 2, 1941) is an American businessman and politician who served as the United States representative for New York's 9th congressional district (containing parts of Brooklyn and Queens) from 2011 to 2013.
 He is a member of the Republican Party.

 Turner is a retired media executive known for his success in the television talk show segment of the industry.
 Six years after retiring from his business career, he entered politics to run against Democratic Rep. Anthony Weiner in November 2010.
 He lost the race, receiving 39 percent of the vote.
 Less than one year later, following Weiner's resignation due to a sexting scandal, Turner defeated Democrat David Weprin, 52%–47%, in a special election battle for Weiner's seat; Turner became the first Republican to represent the area since 1923.
 In 2012, after his congressional district was eliminated in redistricting, Turner ran for the United States Senate but was defeated in the primaries.
 Turner later served as chairman of the Queens County chapter of the Republican Party from 2015 to 2017.

 Early life and education

 Born in 1941, Turner grew up in the Woodhaven and Richmond Hill neighborhoods of Queens, the eldest of three sons.
-His father was a taxi driver, and machinist; his mother a homemaker.
+His father was a taxi driver and machinist; his mother a homemaker.
 Turner has described his parents as "New Deal Democrats who began splitting their tickets in the post-Kennedy years."
-He attended St. Thomas The Apostle School in Woodhaven and Richmond Hill High School.
-He served in the Army at the rank of SP5, then graduated from St. John's University in Hillcrest with a B.A. in history, after working his way through college.
-As a college student, he took part in the conservative activist group Young Americans for Freedom.
+He graduated from Richmond Hill High School and from St. John's University, and he served in the Army from 1962 to 1964.
+As a college student, Turner took part in the conservative activist group Young Americans for Freedom.